-To do this, we used a mixed-methods approach - meaning we combined different types of qualitative research methods, such as case study approach, interviews, and workshops.
-This work also builds on earlier research from WP6 (see Deliverable 6.1), where different theories and models were used to analyze governance of current AE and other relevant heating systems.
+To do this, we used a mixed-methods approach - meaning we combined different types of data, such as surveys, interviews, and workshops.
+This work also builds on earlier research from WP6 (see Deliverable 6.1), where different theories and models were used to study how heating systems like AE are governed and developed.